HJaliliani/BlurActivityBackground/README.md

         <img src="app/src/main/res/drawable/secondactivityblurred.png" width="400px"</img>
 </div>

-if you just need to blur the background image of Activity deny other codes &  just  use this :
+if you just need to blur the background image of current Activity , delete  other codes &  just  use this :

 //3- blur background of layout by library ViewFilter.getInstance(this)
             //Use blur effect or implement your custom IRenderer .setRenderer(  BlurRenderer(20))
-            .applyFilterOnView(  root_constraintLayout_mpg,
+            .applyFilterOnView(  root_constraintLayout_mpg, //view
-                root_constraintLayout_mpg    )
+                root_constraintLayout_mpg    ) //backgroundView (root view)